Port of Tillamook Bay Railroad: Accidents and incidents

+Locomotive fleet

+The following locomotives listed here are locomotives used by the Port of Tillamook Bay Railroad (POTB).
+Most of which were scrapped at the Tillamook Air Museum based in Tillamook, Oregon.

 Oregon Coast Scenic Railroad

 The Oregon Coast Scenic Railroad (OCSR), a non-profit museum group, operates a heritage railroad in conjunction with the POTB that runs tourist trains on a portion of POTB track from Garibaldi north to Rockaway Beach. as well as various excursions from Wheeler to Batterson, Oregon.
 As of 2011, OCSR was negotiating a contract with the port commission to perform track maintenance in exchange for controlling the scheduling along the portion of the line.
 There is disagreement between the port authority and OCSR about the percentage of ticket revenues to be paid to POTB.
 OCSR wanted an agreement with POTB as assurance that if the scenic railroad invests $30,000 to $40,000 in a building to house a new, larger train engine, that the tracks would not be used for another purpose.
 Meanwhile, the port commission said it had received an offer of more than $4 million to sell the railroad for scrap, an amount that would pay off the nearly $1.7 million in debts the port has accrued on the railroad.
 A former port commissioner speaking on behalf of OCSR believed, however, that the port would have trouble gaining federal approval to completely abandon the rail line.

 In March 2012, OCSR agreed to lease from POTB 46 mi of line from the Salmonberry River to Tillamook.
 This would effectively make the entire line a tourist railroad.
 OCSR plans to extend services to Tillamook as soon as practicable, with extension to the north a future possibility.